MAIA: A new detector concept for a 10 TeV muon collider: Object reconstruction and expected performance

 \subsection{Neutral hadrons}

+Neutral hadron reconstruction relies primarily on the HCAL, with some contributions by the ECAL depending on particle energy and position.
+Here, the same cell timing and energy threshold requirements described for the ECAL in Section~\ref{sec:photons} are applied to the HCAL.

-Neutral hadron reconstruction relies primarily on the Hadronic Calorimeter (HCAL).
-The characterization of the HCAL performance is accomplished by studying the reconstruction efficiency and energy resolution of neutron showers simulated with GEANT4, with the same cell timing and energy threshold requirements as described for the ECAL in Section~\ref{sec:photons}.
-In Fig. \ref{fig:neutron_eventdisplay}, a 73 GeV neutron shower event display shows neutron cell hits in green and BIB hits in brown.
+The characterization of the HCAL performance is accomplished by studying the reconstruction efficiency and energy resolution of single neutron particle gun samples.
+Figure~\ref{fig:neutron_eventdisplay} shows a 73~GeV neutron shower event display, where neutron cell hits in green and BIB hits in brown.

-Neutrons are reconstructed using Pandora's particle flow algorithm for samples with and without BIB overlays~\cite{Marshall_2012}.
-From this reconstruction, Pandora creates particle flow objects (PFOs), which are candidates for the generator neutron.
-Since Pandora clustering is not optimized for a muon collider environment, soft clusters are highly contaminated with BIB energy and cannot be discerned from the BIB background.
-Therefore, PFOs with $E_{PFO} < 20$~GeV are rejected, and all studies require a cut of 30~GeV on the truth energy, $E_{true}$.
+Neutron clusters are reconstructed and identified using Pandora's particle identification algorithms.
+Since this implementation of Pandora clustering is not optimized for a muon collider environment, soft clusters are highly contaminated with BIB energy and cannot be discerned from the BIB background.
+Therefore, particle flow objects with $E_{PFO} < 10$~GeV are rejected, and all studies require a cut of 20~GeV on the generated particle energy, $E_{true}$.
 The $E_{true}$ cut limits the low-energy biasing created by a PFO energy cut.
-Since this study uses high-energy neutron guns, there is a high probability that reconstructed neutron showers are split into multiple PFOs by the time they reach the calorimeter.
-To properly capture the reconstructed energy, $E_{reco}$ is the summed energy of all PFOs satisfying $E_{PFO} > 20$~GeV within a $\Delta R$ cone of 0.1.
-The PFO energy is summed regardless of particle ID, but final PFO matching requires at least one PFO neutron within the $\Delta R = 0.1$ cone.